 This prospectus forms part of a registration statement on Form S-1 that we filed with the SEC.
 This prospectus does not contain all of the information set forth in the registration statement and the exhibits to the registration statement or the documents incorporated by reference herein and therein.
 For further information with respect to us and the securities that we are offering under this prospectus, we refer you to the registration statement and the exhibits and schedules filed as a part of the registration statement and the documents incorporated by reference herein and therein.
 You should rely only on the information contained in this prospectus or incorporated by reference herein or therein.
 We have not authorized anyone else to provide you with different information.
 We are not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information in this prospectus is accurate as of any date other than the date on the front page of this prospectus, regardless of the time of delivery of this prospectus or any sale of the securities offered hereby.
+You should not assume that the information in this prospectus or any sale of the securities offered hereby.
 We file annual, quarterly and current reports, proxy statements and other information with the SEC.
 The SEC maintains a website that contains reports, proxy statements and other information regarding issuers that file electronically with the SEC, including Windtree.
 The address of the SEC website is www.sec.gov.